 As I covered in my last blog on several of the tools that are available for your online marketing, social media is a big piece of the puzzle to maximize your web presence.
 One of the best parts about social media is it's usually free to setup your account.
 Here are step-by-step instructions on how to do that with the top 4 social media platforms:

 It's important to remember that you'll need a personal account on any social media you wish to setup a business account with.
 One of the biggest mistakes made by businesses that are new to social media is setting up a "personal" account for their business.
-For example, on LinkedIn, my personal account is under Nick Kidd and that account allows me to post/manage the IcareLabs business page.
+For example, on LinkedIn, my personal account is under Nick Kidd and that account allows me to post to and manage the IcareLabs business page.

 This is a very important distinction because without having an actual business page you'll lose out on the functionality of statistic reporting, targeted ads, and several other options that are useful for marketing purposes.